Â鶹´«Ã½

 Choose three from the eight marine education modules below to create your custom three-hour field trip.

-water qualityStudents walk to one of the bayou access points on the site to collect water samples and perform water quality measurements.
-In the laboratory, they apply chemical methods for measuring salinity, dissolved oxygen, pH, and temperature.
-Students gain an understanding of how water quality changes with the seasons, and its vast impact on coastal wildlife.
-Educators teach about expanding dead zones, algae blooms and how upstream fertilizer runoff and other pollutants impact the water quality in the Gulf of Mexico.
+water qualityStudents will collect water samples from Davis Bayou to test various aspects of water chemistry.
+In a guided setting, students will apply chemical methods for measuring salinity, dissolved oxygen, pH, and temperature.
+Students will learn how water quality changes with the seasons, how it impacts coastal wildlife, and how scientists monitor these changes.
+Educators teach about expanding dead zones, algae blooms and how upstream chemical runoff and other pollutants impact the water quality in the Mississippi Sound, the Gulf of Mexico, and beyond.

 dichotomous keyMarine educators created a dichotomous key featuring local species to teach about taxonomy and classification and to help students learn the techniques to distinguish organisms.
 Educators demonstrate observation and identification techniques to aid in the critical thinking process to identify and evaluate morphological differences of fish, crabs, clams, snails and other organisms to their taxonomic level.